 We cannot sell you a title.
-We are simply acknowledging your right to use the title of Laird, Lord or Lady of Glencoe, which is trademarked by HT.
+We are simply acknowledging your right to use the title of Laird, Lord or Lady, which is trademarked by Scotland Title.
 If you prefer not to assume a title, you will be given that option when you make your land purchase.
 Advice published by Scottish Solicitors is “in Scotland anyone can, subject to requirements of good faith, call themselves whatever they like, including “Laird”, “Lord” or “Lady“.”
 We do not know of any jurisdiction where this is not true.

 Q: Must I register my land?

 No. You cannot register your land, because this is such a small plot; specifically it is defined as a “souvenir plot”.